How a VPN Works

 Simple Explanation

-This simulation shows the massive difference in what your Internet Service Provider (ISP) and websites can see.
+This simulation shows the massive difference in what your Internet Service Provider and websites can see when data travels across the web.

 Without a VPN: Look at the "ISP Surveillance" bar.
 It showed your simulated IP address (24.55.10.1) and exactly what website domain you were visiting.
-Even if the content is HTTPS encrypted, the metadata (where you are going) is visible, allowing them to build a browsing profile.
+Even if the content is HTTPS encrypted, the metadata—meaning where you are going—is visible, allowing them to build a browsing profile.

-With a VPN: The ISP bar only showed that you were talking to a "VPN Server" and the destination was masked.
-They know you are online, but they don't know where you are going.
+With a VPN: The ISP bar only showed that you were talking to a "VPN Server" and the destination was masked through tunnelling.
+They know you are online, but they do not know where you are going.
 The website saw the VPN's IP address (45.33.22.11) instead of yours, protecting your location.

 Tech Glossary